 - Speeds: Fiber optic speeds reaching up to 1000 Mbps in some locations, while DSL services typically offer lower speeds.

 - Cons: Speed inconsistencies in rural areas and older infrastructure in some locations.
+Telmex often requires a 12 to 24 month contract, and cancellation can be a cumbersome process.

-Totalplay provides high-speed fiber-optic internet with bundled services that include TV and phone.
+Totalplay provides high-speed fiber optic internet with bundled services that include TV and phone.
 The company is known for its excellent service in urban areas.
 Important aspects to consider:

 -